stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 In this chapter we will add a _skybox_ to the demo application.

-The skybox will be implemented as a cube centred on the camera rendered with a cubemap texture.
+The skybox is implemented as a cube centred on the camera rendered with a cubemap texture.

-We will then make changes to improve the performance of the loading process and to simplify building the render sequence.
+We will also make changes to the image framework to improve the performance of the texture loading process.

+Finally we replace the existing uniform buffer with _push constants_ for the modelview and projection matrices.

 ---